ulywae/NeuButton/README.md

 # NeuButton

-A lightweight, high-performance Arduino library for managing multiple buttons using **Bitmasking**.
-NeuButton is designed to handle up to 32 buttons with minimal RAM consumption, making it ideal for memory-constrained projects like Gamepads, Macro Pads, and complex Control Panels.
+A lightweight, deterministic, and high-performance Arduino library for managing multiple buttons using **bitmasking**.

+NeuButton can handle up to **32 buttons in a single instance** with minimal RAM usage, making it ideal for memory-constrained and real-time applications such as:

+- Gamepads
+- Macro Pads
+- Control Panels
+- Embedded UI Systems

+Unlike traditional button libraries, NeuButton is designed as a **deterministic input engine**, not just a collection of button objects.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Platform: Arduino](https://img.shields.io/badge/Platform-Arduino-00878F?logo=arduino&logoColor=white)](https://arduino.cc)